jsanders108/abstract-wallet-app/README.md

 ### Creating a new abstract wallet account

 To run this program, you need to have MetaMask installed (with the Polygon Mumbai testnet network added to it).
-To get started creating abstract wallet accounts, go to the app at the following website: https://abstract-wallet-app.netlify.app.
+To get some testnet Matic, go to the following faucet: https://faucet.polygon.technology.
+To get started using the app to create abstract wallet accounts, go to the following website: https://abstract-wallet-app.netlify.app.

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., HelloWorld.sol).
 Copy and paste the following code into the file: